This program is suspended until further notice.

 The review committee will consider applications twice per cycle, in March (first round) and October (second round).
 Eligible applicants may submit one application per round and receive only one award per cycle.
 The review committee includes the Dean and/or Associate Dean and one member from each of the four disciplinary areas: humanities, natural sciences, social sciences, and visual and performing arts.
 No member of the review committee will have an application in the pool under consideration.
 A full application consists of a completed application form together with all supporting material requested on the form.

-- Call for applications distributed (via email) by Monday, January 27, 2020
+- Call for applications is distributed (via email) early in the fall and spring semesters